cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-request-a-quote/README.txt

 = An essential kit for your WooCommerce site? =

-YITH WooCommerce Request a Quote is available in combination with many other plugins in [**YITH Essential Kit for WooCommerce #1**](https://wordpress.org/plugins/yith-essential-kit-for-woocommerce-1/), a bundle of indispensable tools to make your WooCommerce site look more professional and be more user-friendly.
+YITH Request a Quote for WooCommerce is available in combination with many other plugins in [**YITH Essential Kit for WooCommerce #1**](https://wordpress.org/plugins/yith-essential-kit-for-woocommerce-1/), a bundle of indispensable tools to make your WooCommerce site look more professional and be more user-friendly.
 Learn more about all WooCommerce plugins included and boost your WooCommerce site with a simple click!

-= Premium features of YITH WooCommerce Request a Quote =

-If you want to benefit from more features you can give a look at the premium version of YITH WooCommerce Request a Quote:

-* Customise “Add to quote” button or link in your WooCommerce shop
-* Display “Add to quote” button in WooCommerce shop pages other than single product page
-* Hide product price everywhere in your WooCommerce shop
-* Hide “Add to quote” for selected WooCommerce products (exclusion list)
-* Filter plugin features according to type of users (guests/customers/both)
-* Customise default request form shown in your WooCommerce shop
-* Choose “Contact Form 7″ or “YIT Contact Form” to set your quote form
-* Manage quote requests as WooCommerce orders
-* Send a quote in reply to user’s request
-* Send the quote and the list with selected WooCommerce products either in the email body, as PDF attachment or both
-* Let users accept or reject the quote directly from the email they get
-* Let logged-in users display a list with all recent estimate requests sent in “My Account” page
-* Manage quotes with expiration dates
-* Redirect users that accept quotes to WooCommerce checkout page
-* Display a widget with all WooCommerce products added to the quote request

 == Installation ==
-Important: First of all, you have to download and activate WooCommerce plugin, without which YITH Woocommerce Request A Quote cannot work correctly.
+Important: First of all, you have to download and activate WooCommerce plugin, without which YITH Request a Quote for WooCommerce cannot work correctly.

 1. Unzip the downloaded zip file.
 2. Upload the plugin folder into the `wp-content/plugins/` directory of your WordPress site.
-3. Activate `YITH WooCommerce Request A Quote` from Plugins page
+3. Activate `YITH Request a Quote for WooCommerce` from Plugins page

 = Configuration =
-YITH Woocommerce Request A Quote will add a new tab called "Request A Quote" in "YIT Plugins" menu item.
+YITH Request a Quote for WooCommerce will add a new tab called "Request A Quote" in "YITH" menu item.
 There, you will find all YITH plugins with quick access to plugin setting page.

 == Frequently Asked Questions ==